ahdbk/athantounsi/INSTRUCTIONS.md

 # Milestone Video Player - Instructions

 ## Project Overview
 A Next.js video player application that allows users to schedule video milestones to play at specific target times.
 The app calculates when to start a video so that an important milestone (timestamp) occurs at a user-specified target time.
+## Plan and Review

+Before Starting Work
+Before you begin, write a detailed implementation plan in a file named claude/tasks/TASK_NAME.md.

+This plan should include:

+A clear, detailed breakdown of the implementation steps.
+****
+The reasoning behind your approach.

+A list of specific tasks.
 ## Core Formula
 ```
 delta-time = target-time - current-time